7wik/7wik.io/README.md

 Hi!
 I'm Satwik

 I completed my Bachelors in Electrical Engineering from IIT BHU Varanasi.
 After that I have worked as a Research Assistant for a year at IIT-Hyderabad.
-I am currently working as a **Senior Associate** in CT-Tech Practice(work equivalent to a ML engineer) at **EY**.
+I am currently working as a **Senior Associate** in CT-Tech Practice(work equivalent to an ML engineer) at **EY**.

 I'm an ML enthusiast.
 Working on multiple areas in the broad spectrum of ML and it's related areas like Reinforcement Learning, Computer Vision, Deep learning, during my B-Tech and the later years, nurtured this enthusiasm of mine.